The Federal Direct Loan Program

 -

-- Complete an Entrance Counseling each academic year prior to applying for your loan.
-The purpose of the Entrance Counseling session is to help you understand your rights and responsibilities as a borrower so that you can properly manage your future indebtedness.
-Click on the Sign In button in the Manage My Direct Loan box at https://studentloans.gov to complete your Entrance Counseling.
+If you are a first-time borrower, complete the Entrance Counseling prior to applying for your loan.
+The purpose of the Entrance Counseling session is to help you understand your rights and responsibilities as a borrower so you can properly manage your future indebtedness.
+To complete your Entrance Counseling go to

-- At the end of your entrance counseling click on the Master Promissory Note (MPN) link.
-Next click on the Subsidized/Unsubsidized link to apply.
-If you have closed your browser, return to this link by clicking on Master Promissory Note.
-Once you have completed your MPN click on the Logout link in the top right of your screen.
+https://studentloans.gov.
+Click on the Subsidized/Unsubsidized link to fill out the MPN.
+Once you have completed your MPN, click on the Logout link in the top right of your screen.

 Return to top